Smart science to improve lives™

 To understand how peptides work, watch the below video.
 Using the example of Matrixyl™, you can see how a peptide can stimulate fibroblasts to perform skin rejuvenation.

-What is peptide and how does it work?
+What is a peptide and how does it work?

-The wide variety of peptides available in the Cosmetics industry provide many benefits for the skin including anti-wrinkle, skin firming, and rejuvenating hair follicles.
+The wide variety of peptides available in the cosmetics industry provide many consumer benefits for the skin and hair such as, anti-wrinkle, skin firming, and rejuvenating hair follicles.
 They are found as key active ingredients in the composition of many highly targeted skin care and hair care products and in particular anti-ageing products.

 So they’re effective but how sustainable are peptides?

-Synthesised peptides are still made up of short chains of amino acids, elements naturally present in the human body and the environment, thus bringing nothing foreign to those ecosystems.
+Synthesised peptides are still made up of short chains of amino acids, components that are naturally present in the human body and the environment, thus bringing nothing foreign to those ecosystems.

-Croda closely follows the 12 Green Principles of Chemistry for chemical synthesis.
-Putting sustainable development at the heart of our concerns, important measures are taken to continuously improve our peptide synthesis process.
+Croda closely follows the 12 Principles of Green Chemistry for chemical synthesis.
+Putting sustainable development at the heart of our concerns, we take important measures to continuously improve our peptide synthesis process.

 Cosmetic peptides for skin and naturality